Accessibility Evaluation

 Findings: The search field in the header of every page is indicated with a bottom border (HEX #E5EFF2).
 The contrast of this border on the white background is too low.
 The contrast ratio is 1,1:1, where it should be at least 3:1.

-On page colour-of-money.co.uk/privacy-and-cookie-policy, links in a section of text are indicated with underlining.
+On page https://colour-of-money.co.uk/privacy-and-cookie-policy, links in a section of text are indicated with underlining.
 The contrast of this underlining (HEX #E6F2F5) is too low on the blue background (HEX #A1A9CB).
 The contrast ratio is 2:1, where it should be at least 3:1.
 The contrast ratio of this underlining is also too low when the link is placed on a white background.
 In this case, the contrast ratio is 2,3:1.

-This contrast problem occurs on multiple pages, for example on page colour-of-money.co.uk/articles/2022/homes-with-a-community-in-mind---climate-positive-houses-… and page colour-of-money.co.uk/articles/2021/five-moments-to-remember-from-the-annual-meeting-2021.
+This contrast problem occurs on multiple pages, for example on page https://colour-of-money.co.uk/articles/2022/homes-with-a-community-in-mind---climate-positive-houses-providing-a-model-for-the-future and page https://colour-of-money.co.uk/articles/2021/five-moments-to-remember-from-the-annual-meeting-2021.

-On page colour-of-money.co.uk/articles/2022/homes-with-a-community-in-mind---climate-positive-houses-…, when the focus is placed on the links under the headings 'Related articles' and 'All our articles', the focus is indicated with a bottom border under the link.
+On page https://colour-of-money.co.uk/articles/2022/homes-with-a-community-in-mind---climate-positive-houses-providing-a-model-for-the-future, when the focus is placed on the links under the headings 'Related articles' and 'All our articles', the focus is indicated with a bottom border under the link.
 The contrast ratio of this border (HEX #EBF4F7) on the white background is too low.
 The contrast ratio is 1,1:1, where it should be at least 3:1.

 This contrast problem occurs on other pages.
-For example, on pages colour-of-money.co.uk/articles/2022/triodos-global-equities-impact-fund-investor-update-q3-2022 and colour-of-money.co.uk/articles/2022/triodos-bank-discloses-intermediate-targets-in-view-of-reaching-….
+For example, on pages https://colour-of-money.co.uk/articles/2022/triodos-global-equities-impact-fund-investor-update-q3-2022 and https://colour-of-money.co.uk/articles/2022/triodos-bank-discloses-intermediate-targets-in-view-of-reaching-net-zero-by-2035.

-The input fields on page colour-of-money.co.uk/articles/2022/homes-with-a-community-in-mind---climate-positive-houses-… are indicated by a bottom border (HEX# 9999C4).
+The input fields on page https://colour-of-money.co.uk/articles/2022/homes-with-a-community-in-mind---climate-positive-houses-providing-a-model-for-the-future are indicated by a bottom border (HEX# 9999C4).
 The contrast ratio of this border on the white background is too low.
 The contrast ratio is 2,7:1, where it should be at least 3:1.

 This contrast problem also occurs on other pages.
-For example, on pages colour-of-money.co.uk/articles/2021/five-moments-to-remember-from-the-annual-meeting-2021 and colour-of-money.co.uk/blog-alert.
+For example, on pages https://colour-of-money.co.uk/articles/2021/five-moments-to-remember-from-the-annual-meeting-2021 and https://colour-of-money.co.uk/blog-alert.

 1.4.12 Text Spacing (Level AA)